ttchengab/zest_code/README.md

 ## Installation
 This work is built from the [IP-Adapter](https://ip-adapter.github.io/).
 Please follow the following instructions to get IP-Adapter for Stable Diffusion XL ready.

-We begin by installing the latest diffusers library:
+We begin by installing the latest the libraries with:

 ```
-pip install diffusers
+pip install -r requirements.txt
 ```

 Then clone this repo: